gokulakshay/XamarinBasics/Readme.txt

-Refer to each branch for a new project
+Refer to each branch for a new